carokds/carokds.github.io/_posts/2019-10-27-trip-to-edinburgh.markdown

  <figcaption>The Elephant House.</figcaption>
 </figure>

-Of course we couldn’t be in Edinburgh without trying whiskey, so we went to a local pub and ordered a glass of local scotch but, _spoiler-not-so-spoiler_ alert: it **burned** and I didn’t like it.
+Of course we couldn’t leave Edinburgh without trying whiskey, so we went to a local pub and ordered a glass of local scotch but, _spoiler-not-so-spoiler_ alert: it **burned** and I didn’t like it.

 Anyways, I still can't figure what it is about Edinburgh that was so enchanting.
 Maybe it was its fairytale-air, its kindest people ever or its indecisive weather.
 One thing for sure: I totally **_fell_** for it.